 Download data - By means of the Bootloader the protected function data in the PC are transmitted into the control unit via the CAN Bus or the infrared interface and thus the current programming is overwritten.
 The call contains similar commands as the upload; however it is possible to choose between several "data targets".

 BOOTLD. => CTRLLR DATA SOURCE: BOOTLD.
-Storage point: 1 Data are coming from storage location 1 of the Bootloader (from 7 possible storage points) DATA TARGET: Ctrllr Function data overwrite ? yes The function data are loaded into the main store overwrite ? no The function data are not loaded into the factory settings !!!
+Storage point: 1 DATA TARGET: Ctrllr Function data overwrite ? yes Factory settings overwrite ? no !!!
 CAUTION !!!
 ALL METER READINGS WILL BE LOST!
-REALLY START DATA DOWNLOAD? no Starting the download by yes and pressing the start key of the Bootloader Activate CAN IR interface? yes Transfer is possible via cable as well as via IR
+REALLY START DATA DOWNLOAD? no Activate CAN IR interface? yes